alkoclick/alkoclick.github.io/words/10 years of professional software engineering.md

 ![](../media/Gui-widgets.png)

 In our first checkpoint meeting, the folks from ESA flew over to review our work.
-They liked the functionality, but hated the interface, and ordered us to rewrite it all on JavaFX.
-That was the first time that I learned that it doesn't matter how good the functionality of a thing you make is, if it doesn't look good enough, noone will bother.
+They liked the functionality, but hated the interface, and ordered us to rewrite it all on JavaFX which had much more modern look & feel.
+That was the first time that I learned that it doesn't matter how good the functionality of a thing you make is, if it doesn't look good enough, no one will bother.
 That's not a bug, that's a feature.
 That was a valuable lesson, and I'm grateful to have learnt it so early in my career.

 ![](../media/Freischwimmer190.png)
 *Freischwimmer 190.
 [Wolfgang Tillmans](https://tillmans.co.uk/)*